Create QR Code Surveys for Any Platform — Dynamic, Trackable & Free to Start

 Analytics Setup

 Enable scan tracking in your QRKIT dashboard.
 Compare QR code scans to survey submissions to measure your conversion rate.
-Use different QR codes for different channels to identify which placements drive the most responses.
+On a paid plan, give each placement its own dynamic code to see which one drives the most responses.

 06